kazzix14/mangrove/README.md

 # Mangrove
 Mangrove provides type utility to use with Sorbet.

-You can do something like this using this gem.
+You can do something like this with the gem.

 ```ruby
 class MyClass